agnescameron/blog/_posts/2024-12-12-satellite.md

 	<img src="{{ '/img/bellingcat/sandersville-mines.png' | prepend: site.baseurl }}" alt="main"/>
 </figure>

-If we zoom into one of these mines, in Deepstep, we can see in detail what is being highlighted.
-Note that the two Google Earth Engine images appear pixellated at this scale, but the Google Maps image on the right is still high-resolution.
+If we zoom into one of these mining areas -- marked as Southeastern Performance Minerals LLC on Google Maps -- we can see in detail what is being highlighted.
+Note that the two Google Earth Engine images appear pixellated at this scale, but the Google Maps image on the right is much higher resolution.
 That's because Google Maps uses a bunch of different data, included private data, composited together to make its maps.

 <figure>
 	<div class="subfigthird">